EmoryMLIP/emory-reu-ret-website/content/projects/2021-cardio/Bios.md

 ### Shannon Lee
 Shannon Lee is a rising junior at Southern Methodist University majoring in accounting, applied mathematics, and statistics.
-Her interests are in learning new computational math and statistical modeling techniques in all areas.
+Her interests are learning new computational math and statistical modeling techniques in all areas.
 Outside of school, she enjoys playing tennis, traveling, and spending time with friends and family.

 ### Michele Perry